Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/The Stranded Saga.md

 > *Awgo!*

 Who knew who had conceived the idea?
 It was, after all, an incredibly obscure thought... a world within a world, confined into the tiny space of a small blob.
 Somehow, this blob was alive, whatever you might mean by ‘alive’, and it would occasionally swallow something into its infinite depths, or spit something out.

+### The Xen Constructs
+Xistence is not stable.
+It never has been, and never will be; such is the nature of an existence born from the ever-fluctuating thoughts of ‘living’ beings.

+Many things can lead to the collapse of a xerique.
+What’s worse is its corruption, an inexplicable unstoppable infection that eats away at the world and its continuity, until it shatters.
+Should this happen, fragments may, and almost certainly will, find their way into other xeriques.
+This may be harmless, only a minor disturbance that goes unnoticed.
+But with so many splinters, and so many worlds, disturbance is inevitable.

+Disturbance leads to corruption, and what ensues is a chain reaction of corruption that tears away at xeriques on unprecedented levels.
+Indeed, there may be infinite xeriques, but beyond a breaking point, Xistence itself would collapse.
+Beyond that... is unknown.

+Corruption is expected.
+Corruption can be contained.
+If minor enough, it can be contained within the xerique.
+But at the scale of entire xeriques?

+The *Xen Constructs*, xeniqive ‘structures’, were created.
+They enclose corrupted xeriques, preventing the corruption from ever escaping.
+The worlds inside live on, degenerating further and morphing unrecognisably.
+To enter a Xen Construct would be beyond nightmarish.
+As it is, they are a necessary evil holding Xistence together.
+Not a perfect solution, but the one that works.
+In time.